top of page

 Hi, I’m AJ Gajjar

-Rather than viewing these cases through a compliance-based or behavioral framework alone, I support a deeper analysis of the child’s experience so that legal strategies and recommendations are aligned with developmental and psychological realities.
+Rather than viewing these cases through behavioral or compliance-based frameworks alone, I support a deeper understanding of the child's experience so that legal strategies, interventions, and recommendations are better aligned with developmental science and psychological realities.

 Smooth White Texture